opset/openset/docs/osl/language_reference.md

 :bulb: the `.is` and `.is_not` modifier may not be used with date  modifiers.
 See `each_row` modifiers to constrain a row search.

-#### property columns (is_props)
+#### customer properties (properties marked with `is_customer`)

-Columns defined with `is_prop` can be used like normal variables within an OSL script.
+Properties defined with `is_customer` can be used like normal variables within an OSL script.

-Generally properties would be used for non-event based customer facts.
+Generally Customer Properties would be used for non-event based customer facts.

-Reading and writing a property is as easy of using the column by name.
-Say you have property columns named `total_purchase_value` and an `on_insert` script that runs when a customers data changes:
+Reading and writing a Customer Property is as easy of using the property by name.
+If you had a Customer Property named `total_purchase_value` and an `on_insert` script that runs when a customers data changes:

 ```ruby